watthem/matthewhendricks.net/blog/posts/review-the-untethered-soul.md

   - mental-health
 category: wellness
 published: false
 excerpt: “Michael Singer’s book, the Untethered Soul, has made a good impression on me.
 I like the points about habits and pain.
-I would recommend it to anyone who is interested in exploring the spiritual path of self-awakening.”
+I would recommend it to anyone who is interested in exploring the wellness path of self-awakening.”
 description: "The Untethered Soul by Michael Singer is a book about liberation from the self-imposed limitations of the ego.
 It is a guide to living in harmony with your true nature."
 ---